andyferris/Dictionaries.jl/README.md

  * `setindex!(dict::AbstractDictionary{I, T}, ::T, ::I}` (returning `dict`)
  * A constructor `MyDictionary(undef::UndefInitializer, indices)` returning a dictionary with the given `indices` and unitialized values.

-The `ismutable` function is a trait-function that indicate whether an `AbstractDictionary` supports `setindex!`.
+The `ismutable` function is a trait function that indicate whether an `AbstractDictionary` supports `setindex!`.

 Because the idempotency property of `AbstractIndices`, indices always have immutable values - but indices can be inserted or deleted (see below).